Friday, July 30, 2010

 This is bee balm (Monarda Didma) jelly, red, of course.
 You can make jelly from the native purple too (Monarda Fistulosa) but the colour will not be red.
 The colour in the jars is natural.
 There is no food colour added.
 I am hoping to make a lovely pink wine from the gallon bucket of bee balm petals I have saved in the freezer.

 I have a lot of the red in the garden and I like the colour, so I am using that for the jelly.
 I do have some of the native purple, as well, but probably won't make jam from it this year.

 I have collected a gallon of bee balm petals for wine making.
 I will use a little of that in addition to what I picked fresh this morning.
 I think the ones I picked today will be the last of the bee balm petals that grow this year.
 Some areas don't have any stalks or leaves anymore, either.
-Thanks to Buck who is a great help in the flowerbed!
+Thanks to our dog, Buck who is a great help in the flowerbed!

 You can make jelly from almost any edible flowers.
 You can see my list of edible flowers on a previous post "Making Flower Wines".
 Some of these will make good jelly and some will not.
 Please taste it in a tea first to see if you like it.
 We like bee balm.
 Hibiscus is another one that makes good tea, jelly and wine.
 Mine are in bud now!
 Rose petals also make good jelly if you use scissors to cut the petals off, leaving the white bottom part behind.
 Its slightly bitter.
 I have a gallon of wild daylily petals in the freezer for wine.
 I could use a few of those to make jelly too.
 I don't know if we like it or not.
 I think I'll have some wild daylily tea today and see.
 I have some dark red daylilies blooming now in the garden I could use for jelly.
 That would have a beautiful colour!
 So many possibilities!
 Experimenting is fun!